panthomakos/panthomakos.github.com/_posts/2011-02-19-scopes-in-rails-3.md

 ---
-layout : post
+layout: post
-title : Scopes in Rails 3
+title: Scopes in Rails 3
-slug: scopes-in-rails-3
-category : Tutorial
+category: Tutorial
-tags : [ruby, active-record, rails, refactoring]
+tags:
+  - ruby
+  - active record
+  - rails
+  - refactoring
 ---

 Scopes have become much more useful in Ruby on Rails 3 with the adoption of